Voice of Democracy

 winner receives a $30,000 scholarship paid directly to the recipient’s American

 university, college or vocational/technical school.
 Other national scholarships

-Department wins an all-expense-paid trip to Washington, D.C.
+Department wins a minimum scholarship of $1,000 and an all-expense-paid trip to Washington, D.C.

 YOU TOO CAN WIN $30,000!